Frequently Asked Questions

 My child is at primary school but failing at reading.
 What can you recommend?

 Do you train staff outside the UK?

-We’re currently focused on providing remote support to schools in the UK.
+We’re currently focused on providing remote support to schools in the UK and Ireland.
 Please get in touch if you’re interested in remote training for your staff elsewhere.